-MyTracker lets you restrict or disable Probabilistic, when, for example, you know that other attribution methods are in use.
+MyTracker allows you to restrict or to disable Probabilistic, when, for example, you know that other attribution methods are in use.

-Fingerprint hasn't been used since 2021 due to Apple's privacy updates
+Since 2021 Fingerprint is disabled due to Apple's privacy updates

 Fingerprint operates pretty much like Device ID Matching: when a user clicks on an ad and is redirected, the tracking server receives some user data (for example, the user's IP) that are available at that time.
 After your app is installed, the tracker SDK collects the same set of data and passes it to the server to search for a matching click event.